aliceinwire/JITALIAN/README.md

-is a fork from http://virgo.unive.it/itadict/ that is under Attribution-NonCommercial-ShareAlike CC BY-NC-SA v3.0
+is a fork from http://virgo.unive.it/itadict/ that is under <a href=http://virgo.unive.it/itadict/?p=download&l=eng> Attribution-NonCommercial-ShareAlike CC BY-NC-SA v3.0</a>

 I had made some fix.